whenuwerehereb4/Activity-Recognition-Final-Project/README.md

     as the ID values and all the features "melted" in a single "variable" column); and
     2) using dcast to make the data frame "wide" again and calculate means for each of the features based on the ID columns.

-8. As the last step in the process (and in the R script), this significantly shrunken data set was then printed to the console.
+8. A text file is generated from this data frame in the R script via the write.table function.

-# Activity-Recognition-Final-Project
+8. As the last step in the process (and in the R script), this significantly shrunken data set is printed to the console.